euangd/Cicerone/README.md

 # Cicerone

-A GUI for the (Home-)Brew CLI tool (`Brew`) found at [brew.sh](https://brew.sh). `Brew` is a build artifact and/or source code distribution tool similar to `Choco` and `WinGet`, but for macOS.
-This GUI tool aims to make it easier to use and control.
-See (the features section)
+A GUI for the `Brew` CLI tool found at [brew.sh](https://brew.sh). `Brew` is a build artifact and/or source code distribution tool similar to `Choco` and `WinGet`, but for macOS and Linux.
+This GUI tool aims to make it easier to use and control on macOS.
+See [the Features section](#Features).

-Cicero is based on Bruno Philipe's [Cakebrew](https://github.com/brunophilipe/Cakebrew), which itself is based on Vincent Saluzzo's [Homebrew-GUI](https://github.com/vincentsaluzzo/Homebrew-GUI).
+Cicerone is based on Bruno Philipe's [Cakebrew](https://github.com/brunophilipe/Cakebrew), which itself is based on Vincent Saluzzo's [Homebrew-GUI](https://github.com/vincentsaluzzo/Homebrew-GUI).
 The commit histories of both are still attached to this branch in Git.

-See [the credits file](Credits.md) for more information on the historical context of the source code and other content distributed with this file.
+See [the Credits file](Credits.MD) for more information on the historical context of the source code and other content distributed with this file.

 ## Features